goatgirl86/Final_Project_Wildfires/README.md

 To make the dashboard, we used our knowledge of HTML and Javascript to create a stylish web app that includes background information, wildfire photos, interactive visualizations of our Tableau and Google Slides, and a "Predict Your Fire" page.
 The prediction page allows a user to run user inputs through our Machine Learning model to predict whether a medium-sized fire or larger will result in the next 7 days.

 ## Conclusions
-Just as predicting the weather is notoroiously challenging even for the professionals, predicting wildfires is also difficult due to varying weather conditions and unpredictable human behavior.
+Just as predicting the weather is notoriously challenging even for the professionals, predicting wildfires is also difficult due to varying weather conditions and unpredictable human behavior.
 Once a fire sparks, the ability of it to be contained quickly depends not only on weather but also on response times, resource allocation and capacity, and much more.

 By predicting whether or not a fire will grow beyond a “Medium” size, first responders may address
 - Asset relocation